-

 Refer to Creating a Business Application article for the creation process.

-The resource selection, service principal information and monitoring alert configuration for a Business Application can be updated by editing an existing Business Application.
-This is possible by selecting the Edit option from the context menu or the Edit icon in the Business Applications List view.
+The resource selection, service principal information, and monitoring alert configuration for a Business Application can be updated by editing an existing Business Application.

-The monitoring state of a Business Application is reset when a Business Application is edited, and the monitoring begins at the next rule evaluation frequency provided.
+The monitoring state of a Business Application is reset when a Business Application is edited, and the monitoring begins at the subsequent rule evaluation frequency provided.

-When a Business Application/Group is moved to a new Group, the permissions that a user has on the destination group are applied to the source BA/Group that is being moved.
+When a Business Application/Group is moved to a new Group, a user's permissions on the destination group are applied to the source BA/Group that is being moved.

 For example, if a user has 'Contributor' permission on a destination group and 'Reader' permission on a Business Application outside that group, the application no longer has 'Reader' permission after being moved to the destination group.
 The destination group's 'Contributor' role is applied to the new application.